Club Competition

 Who Can Judge?

 Judging will be done in pairs where less experienced people are paired with more experienced people.
 Judging is open to everyone not just registered BJCP judges.
 One of the goals of doing this is to get people more comfortable with judging so that we can build our judging pool which should help with our competitions and make us a stronger club.
+Anyone who isn’t entering a beer can judge.
+If this is your first meeting, and you are just checking things out, we would love to have you judge!

 Judging Style/Method